 The taxable interest income on the 1040/1040A line 8a shows that the student is receiving taxable interest from a source that could be an item that should be reported on FAFSA under other investments.
-If the amount on line 8a is larger than $100.00 and no amount is shown on the FAFSA under other investment the student must state what the money is from.
+If there is an amount on line 8a and no amount is shown on the FAFSA under other investment the student may be asked to provide documentation on where the money is from.
 This may be done in letter format.
 The letter must state what the money is from and is should be apparent that it was a one-time payment if this is so or that the money is from investment funds and how much those funds are.
 The investment fund amount should be corrected on the FAFSA if needed.

 Separation of income rules